airixly/node-chat/README.md

 node-chat
 =========

-A simple chat demo built on [Node.js](http://nodejs.org/) which has used websocket,flash and ajax long polling.
+A simple chat demo built on [Node.js](http://nodejs.org/) which is based on websocket,flash and ajax long polling.

 Installation